Originalil/EternalSigmas/Deathmatch.md

 # 5. Eliminations & Winning
 Once you die, you are eliminated from the server.

+# 6. Teaming
+If your teammate happens to die, you may able to team with another person that does not have a teammate ONCE and only ONCE no betraying teammates

 ### The last player(s) standing earn rewards based on seasonal rankings (see seasonlog.md).